robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 #### Use ROWE

 Grant autonomy.
 Institute a results-only work environment.
-Evaluate employees according to the work done, now how or when they do it.
+Evaluate employees according to the work done, not how or when they do it.

 ROWEs contribute to employee engagement and happiness, which in turn yield improvements in productivity.